wger-project/wger/docs/install.rst

 might need to install more if you want the thumbnailer to be able to support more image formats, consult the documentation for pillow for more details)::

-  sudo apt-get install git python-dev python-virtualenv virtualenv venv-wger source venv-wger/bin/activate
+  sudo apt-get install git python3-dev python-virtualenv virtualenv --python python3 venv-wger source venv-wger/bin/activate

 If using sqlite, create a folder for it (must be writable by the apache user